Dr Rehana Ahmed, BA (Oxford), MA (Sussex), PhD (Nottingham Trent)

 Senior Lecturer in Postcolonial and Contemporary Literature

-I attended a comprehensive school in Cambridge before completing a BA in Modern Languages (French and Italian) at the University of Oxford and a Masters in Modern European Literature at the University of Sussex.
+Of Pakistani, Scottish and English heritage, I grew up in Cambridge where I attended a comprehensive school before completing a BA in Modern Languages (French and Italian) at the University of Oxford and a Masters in Modern European Literature at the University of Sussex.
 After working in the publishing industry for several years, I returned to academia to undertake a fully funded doctorate on British Asian and South Asian fiction at Nottingham Trent University.
-I then worked as Research Associate on the three-year AHRC-funded project ‘Making Britain: South Asian Visions of Home and Abroad, 1870-1950’, based at The Open University.
-This was followed by a lectureship at Teesside University from 2011, and then, from 2014, a lectureship here at Queen Mary.
+I then worked as Research Associate on the three-year AHRC-funded project ‘Making Britain: South Asian Visions of Home and Abroad, 1870-1950’, based at The Open University (2007–10).
+From 2011, I lectured at Teesside University, before joining Queen Mary in 2014.

 I have taught on: